(reprints from old DTM, edited for style.)

 Alice McLeod’s bebop piano playing with Terry Gibbs in the early 60’s is legendary.
-Very little of it is on tape, but those that saw it live still talk about this pretty young girl tearing it up Bud Powell-style.
+Sadly, very little of it is on tape.

 At that time, her boyfriend was Joe Henderson.
 Shortly afterwards, she starting going with John Coltrane.
 Unlike Coltrane’s previous wife, Naima, Alice agreed to learn to play the harp, an instrument that fascinated Coltrane.
 They married in 1966.